June-Skeeter/Module6_GEOS270/index.md

 #  	GIS Applications, Research, and Ethics

-This module will cover public engagement in and ethical implications of GIS; applications and research in GIS
+This module will cover public engagement in and ethical implications of GIS; applications and research in GIS; and wrap up any other loose ends we need to cover before the exam!

 ## Final Exam